aappleton8/OpPermissions/README.md

 This plugin and its source code are released under the MIT license.

+The terms 'username' and 'playername' are used interchangeably in this plugin and its descriptions.

 Commands:
 The general command syntaxes are:
  - */opset <add|remove|list|version|help [all]|check|config <action> [field]> [playername|data]*.